Theskyspace/Theskyspace/README.md

 - ❓ Ask me about anything related to Python and Web technologies.

-- 💻 Currently on a quest to learn Competitive Programming.
+- 💻 Currently on a quest to learn Competitive Programming and Android Development.

 - ⚡ Fun fact: I have multi passion disorder.